shanjng/fs-bnb/README.md

 # FullStack-BnB

 This is an online housing marketplace app.
-I developed this app off inspiration from AirBnB's own app and a desire to put what I learned about fullstack coding to the test.
+I developed this app off of inspiration from AirBnB's own app and a desire to put what I learned about fullstack coding to the test.
 There are 3 forms of the app and an API that can be run locally.
 You may buy, sell, list, and analyze properties as if you were a customer, provider, or on the admin panel.

 ### Installation